 How To Remove Epoxy From Paint

-Removing epoxy from painted furniture is possible with a heat gun, but it will surely affect paint’s glossiness.
+Removing epoxy from painted furniture is possible with a heat gun, but it will surely affect the paint’s glossiness.
 If you’ve accidentally used epoxy on painted furniture, don’t panic.
 You can remove it using the right combination of heat, scrapping & washing.

-To remove epoxy from paint, try heating the surface from 5 to 6 inches above.
-Make sure the temperature of the heat gun is around 180 to 200 degree Fahrenheit.
+To remove epoxy from the paint, try heating the surface from 5 to 6 inches above.
+Make sure the temperature of the heat gun is around 180 to 200 degrees Fahrenheit.
 After a while, the epoxy resin should dissolve & you can take it off using a scraper.
 Though the paint’s glossiness won’t be the same, you can give it a clean look by washing it with soapy water.

 How To Remove Epoxy From Aluminum